nicolekhaniri/simple_shell/README.md

 # simple_shell
-Simple shell project writen in C for alx
+Simple shell project written in C for alx